JashAgrawal/dukaan-pe-bk-new/need.md

-create storeCategories management apis name, image, popularityIndex, noOfStores

-create productCategories management apis name, image, popularityIndex, noOfProducts

-also serviceType apis
-physical Product, digital product, service, restaurant, infomercial

-storeReview apis
+product type manage apis
+physical, digital, appointment .

-storeWishlist apis
+productReview apis

-store management apis
+productWishlist apis

-id, name, tagline, description, owner_id, business_phone_number, business_email, full_address, city, state, country ,servicible pincodes,isPanIndia, type:serviceType , category , productCategories, logo, coverImage, mainImage, allImages, popularity_index, isBrand, isOpen, opensAt, closesAt, is_24_7, orderCount
+create products management apis with variants size and other variants inventory the feilds i know i will need is name description main image all images type price selling price discount amount discount perc size variants variants category=>productCategory store_id store popularity index order count review count average rating wishlist count inventory tags relatedCatalogueProductId

+create catlogueproducts and its management apis same as product schema just without relatedCatalogueProductId

-i want all storelisting apis related to stores such that pincode will be commonfilter because user should only see the stores which serve his pincode or if store is pan india servicable, if isBrand isPanIndia is mandatory, order by every api should be by popularity index / ordercount whatever you seem fit . also include an optional isBrandParameter to fetch only brands .
+i want all productsListing apis such that store_id will be commonfilter because user should only see the products of that store, order by every api should be by popularity index / ordercount whatever you seem fit .

-getTopSellingStores
-getBestRatedStores
-getNearByStores
-getStoresByCategory
-getStoresByProductCategory
-getStoresByServiceType
-getStoresByFavouriteCount
-searchStoresApi =>should search name, tagline, description, type, category, productCategories .
+getTopSellingProducts
+getBestRatedProducts
+getProductsByProductCategory
+getProductByFavouriteCount
+searchStoreProductsApi

+//no store_id filter + but pincode filter is there so api such that only returns products matching the query of the only the stores which serve the pincode / panindia searchProductsOverall